Power Rankings: A new No. 1 and NL contenders make their moves

 Week 10 ranking: 14

-On Saturday, Rhys Hoskins hit his ninth home run of the season, halfway to his 2017 total of 18.
-But it wasn't any ordinary home run; it was a superlative-laden home run.
+On Saturday, Rhys Hoskins hit his ninth home run of the season and is halfway toward his 2017 total.
+But it wasn't any ordinary home run.
 The shot, off Junior Guerra, had an exit velocity of 112.0 mph, according to Statcast.
 That made it the hardest-hit ball of the more than 250 batted balls in Hoskins' young career.
-His prior hardest-hit batted ball was 111.6 mph, according to Statcast, on a double off Trevor Richards on April 8 this season. -- Langs
+His prior hardest-hit batted ball was 111.6 mph, according to Statcast, on a double off Trevor Richards on April 8. -- Langs

 15. Colorado Rockies